eggisyum/eggisyum/README.md

  also im autistic so it's hard for me to recognise tone .
       ☁︎ ˚｡⋆｡˚☽˚｡⋆

-I CURRENTLY have no wifi . i hope this doesnt discourage anyone from not chatting with me !

-(no wifi streak of 1 month)

 . . . . . . . . . . . . . . . . . . . . . . . .

   ☁︎ ˚｡⋆｡˚☽˚｡⋆